emberjs/website/source/guides/router_primer.md

 An example is `.connectOutlet('topNav', 'statesList', context.us_states);`

-The most granular, and most declarative version is pass a single configuration POJsO with explicit parameters.
+The most granular, and most declarative version is to pass a single configuration Plain Old Javascript Object (POJO) with explicit parameters.
 The specifics can be viewed in [connectOutlet API][ConnectOutletAPI].

 To show the flexibility the Router affords via `connectOutlets`, the application will now be built up using the techniques described in this